frypatch/The-Price-of-Remembering/book/CHAPTER_02.md

 ### * * *

-Hours later, as I brought the last of our boxed translations to the scrivers, I allowed myself a moment to breathe.
+Hours later, as I brought the last of our boxed translations to the scrivs, I allowed myself a moment to breathe.
 The day was quiet, save for the faint rustling of pages and the occasional murmur from students shuffling between aisles.
 Yet a weight lingered at the outer edges of things, the kind no sunlight could dispel.

 I shouldn’t have ignored it.